ufukomer/knocking-star/README.md

 Since the web components is not supported by all browsers this content is fully compatible with only Opera and Chrome.
 Although, with a little hack you can make it compatible with Firefox.
 Check the status from [here](http://jonrimmer.github.io/are-we-componentized-yet/).

 ###Issues
 This site isn't working dynamically for now.
 Because Neon-animated-pages doesn't satisfy needs.
 After adding more than two posts, to the page 'Posts', Neon-animated-pages doesn't resize thus the footer overlaps the content.
-Therefore, I don't recommend you to use this site as a template site without fixing issues -but it would be okay to use if you are replace Neon-animated-pages with Iron-pages.
+Therefore, I don't recommend you to use this site as a template site without fixing issues -but it would be okay to use if you replace Neon-animated-pages with Iron-pages.
 Although, that might require to change most part of the CSS code.

 ###Contributing
 Feel free to open a pull request that fixes issues or improve my code somehow.